diederickh/ofxBoost/readme.txt

 Installing on Windows (Code::Blocks)
 ====================================
+- Make sure to add this define to your project settings: POCO_NO_UNWINDOWS
 - Add the static libs from the directory ofxBoost\lib\*.a to your linker settings
 - Add the dir to ofxBoost\lib\ to your search directories